ctaverna/ctaverna.github.io/docs/_posts/2022-06-01-microservices-orchestration.md

 The idea, which is pretty straightforward, is to introduce a service with the clear and declared responsibility of making multiple calls to the underlying services, collecting and/or accumulating data, performing data transformations, aggregations, and finally responding to the initiating request.

 ![]({{page.imgs-path}}orchestrator.jpg)

+{:.image-caption .text-align-center}
+*Sequence of microservices calls performed by an orchestrator/aggregator service*

 With this strategy, the business logic is implemented *in the code* and not *in the infrastructure* (and no, "Infrastructure as code" is not a win-win option here). 😜